-Game 3 was won by the Montreal Canadiens, as Alex Galchenyuk put one past Henrik Lundqvist only 1:12 into the first overtime period, according to CBS Sports.
-This was completely deflating for the Ranger team that saw Chris Kreider tie it up with under a minute to go in regulation.
+Game 3 was won by the Montreal Canadiens as Alex Galchenyuk put one past Henrik Lundqvist only 1:12 into the first overtime period, according to CBSsports.
+Completely deflating for a Ranger team that saw Chris Kreider tie it up with under a minute to go in regulation.
 It was not meant to be however, as the Habs immediately got back into this series, now down two games to one.

-Canadiens' forward (and former Ranger), Brandon Prust, laid a dirty hit on Derek Stepan late in the first period.
-It was late, and it was vicious - it was an obvious head shot.
-This action is exactly what the league is so paranoid to avoid.
+Canadiens forward (and former Ranger) Brandon Prust laid a dirty hit on Derek Stepan late in the first period.
+It was late, and it was vicious.
+It was an obvious head shot.
+Which is exactly what the league is so paranoid to avoid.

 On top of the disgusting act by Prust, Rangers forward Dan Carcillo elbowed an official.
-It happened while a fight broke out on the ice, while the official aggressively restrained Carcillo.
-It seemed he did not mean to make contact with him, but any resistance put up by a player at all calls for a very harsh suspension.
+It happened while a fight broke out on the ice and the official aggressively restrained Carcillo.
+It seemed he did not mean to make contact with him, but any resistance put up by a player at all, calls for a very harsh suspension.

 It was blatantly obvious that both Prust and Carcillo were in trouble.

-The suspensions handed out were these: Prust received two games and Carcillo was hit for 10.
+The suspensions handed down where these: Prust received two games and Carcillo was hit for 10.
 Needless to say, the Rangers were irate (despite not making it public).
-They were fuming because of the loss of their number-one center, Stepan, on what was a clear dirty play by Prust.
+They were fuming because of the loss of their number-one center in Stepan on what was a clear dirty play by Prust.